dsimard/ready.js/README.md

 ## What does it do?
 1. Check if your javascript are valid with [jslint](http://www.jslint.com/).
 2. Minify your javascript with [Closure Compiler](http://code.google.com/closure/compiler/) (optimize and minify your code).
-3. Watch your file for jslint while you're coding.
+3. Watch your javascript files for jslint while you're coding.
-4. Create an aggregated files of all your javascript files.
+4. Create an aggregated file of all your javascripts.

 ## Prerequesites

 Install [git](http://git-scm.com/) and [node.js](http://nodejs.org/#download).

 ## How to install in your project (for git)

 1. `git submodule add git://github.com/dsimard/ready.js.git ready.js`
 2. `cd ready.js && git submodule init && git submodule update && cd ..`